eliranwong/ChromeOSLinux/input_method/fcitx.md

 # Qt5 Applications

+First, make sure you have "fcitx-frontend-qt5" installed.
+Check with the following command:

+> apt -qq list fcitx-frontend-qt5

 To work with Qt5 applications, try to copy the file /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so to /Qt/plugins/platforminputcontexts/ folder of Qt5-based applications, but it does not work.

 > cp /usr/lib/x86_64-linux-gnu/qt5/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so [ fullpath .../Qt/plugins/platforminputcontexts/libfcitxplatforminputcontextplugin.so ]

+We give you an exmaple at: https://github.com/eliranwong/ChromeOSLinux/blob/main/bible/UniqueBibleApp.md#to-use-fcitx-with-uba

 The trick above does not work with all Qt5 applications.
 If your qt5 application supports virtual keyboard, you may want to use it by export the following variable: